-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Georgia Public Telecommunications Commission's basic financial statements.
-The Schedule of Revenues and Expenditures-Budget and Actual-General Fund and the Analysis of Financial Activity of Blended Component Unit (Schedules 1 through 3) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The Schedule of Revenues and Expenditures-Budget and Actual-General Fund and the Analysis of Financial Activity of Blended Component Unit (Schedules 1 through 3) has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Georgia Public Telecommunications Commission's financial statements.
+The Schedule of Revenues and Expenditures-Budget and Actual-General Fund and the Analysis of Financial Activity of Blended Component Unit (Schedules 1 through 3) are presented for purposes of additional analysis and are not a required part of the financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+This information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule of Revenues and Expenditures-Budget and Actual-General Fund and the Analysis of Financial Activity of Blended Component Unit (Schedules 1 through 3) are fairly stated in all material respects in relation to the financial statements as a whole.